Akicita: The Battle of Standing Rock

 Night Comes On

 Angel LaMere is released from juvenile detention on the eve of her 18th birthday.
-Haunted by her past, she embarks on a journey with her 10 year-old sister that could destroy their future.
+Haunted by her past, Angel embarks on a journey with her 10 year-old sister to avenge her mother’s death.

 In 1992, teenager Sandi Tan shot Singapore’s first road movie with her enigmatic American mentor, Georges—who then absconded with all the footage.
 The 16mm film is recovered 20 years later, sending Tan, now a novelist in Los Angeles, on a personal odyssey in search of Georges’ vanishing footprints—and her own.